FORMS REQUIRED FOR MARRIAGE WITHIN AUSTRALIA

 2 “HAPPILY EVER…BEFORE AND AFTER”

-This form is filled out as close to the day of your ceremony as possible but not on the actual day.
-It is a declaration of who you are and your legal eligibility to wed.
-It is found on the back of the Marriage Certificate and is sent to Births Deaths and Marriages by your celebrant within 14 days of your ceremony.
+This form is signed as close to your ceremony as possible without being within it.
+It is to confirm that all details on the certificates on the day are correct and that you are still eligible to wed.
+It sent to Births Deaths and Marriages by your celebrant within 14 days of your ceremony.

 4 MARRIAGE CERTIFICATES